-Students in the David Geffen School of Medicine (DGSOM) at UCLA complete 48 weeks of clinical rotations during their third year.
-And while working with physicians at various UCLA-affiliated hospitals, they get real-world experience in surgery, internal medicine, pediatrics, psychiatry and other core specialties.
+Students learn how the body works during the first two years of medical school.
+David Geffen School of Medicine at UCLA (DGSOM) graduate Gil Weintraub says “the rubber meets the road" in the third year of medical school, when students complete clinical rotations.
+While working with physicians at various UCLA-affiliated hospitals, students get real-world experience in surgery, internal medicine, pediatrics, psychiatry, and other core specialties.

 Dr. Weintraub vividly remembers his first clinical rotation.
 "I was terrified," he admits.
 "After the first two years, you know a lot about physiology, but not how to handle orders or carry out treatment plans.
 I spent my first few days shadowing people and asking questions."

-Despite these initial jitters, however, clinical rotations are when the studying starts to pay off.
+Jitters aside, studying pays off during clinical rotations.
 "It validates the long hours and hard work when you're actually helping someone," he says.
 "Maybe you help a patient have a better experience, assist with a diagnosis or prevent a complication.
 Knowing you're making a difference is extremely rewarding."

-Dr. Weintraub graduated in June, and leaves behind five pieces of wisdom for medical students beginning that first clinical rotation:
+Dr. Weintraub offers five pieces of wisdom for medical students beginning that first clinical rotation:

-DGSOM helps medical students prepare with a two-week Clinical Foundations course at the beginning of the year and a short "bootcamp" before each rotation.
-But Dr. Weintraub recommends students solicit intel from their peers, as well.
+DGSOM helps medical students prepare for clinical rotations with a two-week Clinical Foundations course at the beginning of the year and a short "bootcamp" before each rotation.
+Dr. Weintraub recommends students solicit intel from their peers as well.
 Before starting a new rotation or moving to a new hospital, he emailed fellow students for advice about workflows and logistics.
 "I asked where they parked, what traffic patterns were like, what types of teams they worked with, the expectations in terms of hours and anything else that would make me comfortable in a new environment," he explains.

 After a long day of work, Dr. Weintraub went home and hit the books, reading more about what he saw in the wards.
 "The most vivid memories and connections I have with particular diseases, tests and syndromes are from patients I've seen," he explains.
 "When you come across something new, look it up while that experience is still fresh.
 The next time you see a patient with the same condition, it's easier to remember and apply what you learned from that first patient."